BuckeyeSoftware/rex/doc/CORE.md

   * `Array` Similar to `std::array`.
 1D only.
   * `Bitset` A fixed-capacity bitset.
   * `DynamicPool` A dynamic-capacity pool.
-  * `StaticPool` A fixed-capacity pool.
-  * `IntrusiveList` An intrusive doubly-linked list.
-  * `IntrusiveCompressedList` A space-optimized intrusive doubly-linked list.
   * `Function` A fast delegate that is similar to `std::function`.
-  * `DeferredFunction` A fast delegate that gets called when the function goes out of scope.
   * `Global` Global variables are wrapped with this type.
+  * `IntrusiveCompressedList` A space-optimized intrusive doubly-linked list.
+  * `IntrusiveList` An intrusive doubly-linked list.
+  * `LinearBuffer` A linear buffer with small size buffer optimization.
   * `Map` An unordered flat map using Robin-hood hashing.
+  * `Optional` Optional type implementation.
+  * `Ptr` A unique pointer implementation.
   * `Set` An unordered flat set using Robin-hood hashing.
-  * `Optional` Optional type implementation.
+  * `StaticPool` A fixed-capacity pool.
+  * `StringTable` A UTF-8-safe string table.
-  * `String` A UTF-8-safe string and a UTF16 conversion interface for Windows.
+  * `String` A UTF-8-safe string and a UTF16 conversion interface for Windows with small string optimization.
+  * `TaggedPtr` A tagged pointer for space saving optimizations.
   * `WideString` A UTF-16 safe string used to round-trip convert to `String`.
-  * `StringTable` A UTF-8-safe string table.
   * `Vector` A dynamic resizing array.

 ## Misc

 The following types exist:
   * `Event` An event system with signal and slots.
 Slot adds a delegate, signal calls all delegates.
+  * `JSON` A JSON5 reader and parser into a tree-like structure.
   * `Profiler` A CPU and GPU profiler framework.
+  * `SourceLocation` Type that describes file, line, and function where `RX_SOURCE_LOCATION` is used.
   * `Stream` Stream interface including stream conversion functions.
-  * `JSON` A JSON5 reader and parser into a tree-like structure.

 Other things not easily documented:
   * `abort` Take down the runtime safely while logging an abortion message.